d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #> budget_mil   0.9236972  0.1418579 6.511426 1.806269e-08
 ```

-10. Write out the least squares line using the summary statistics provided.
+10. Write out the least squares line using the summary statistics provided in proper statistical notation.

-\vspace{1in}
+\vspace{.8in}

 11. Interpret the value of slope in context of the problem.

 \vspace{1in}

-12. Using the least squares line from Question 10, predict the revenue for a movie with a budget of 165 million.
+12. Using the least squares line from question 10, predict the revenue for a movie with a budget of 165 million.

-\vspace{1in}
+\vspace{.8in}

 ### Residuals